TU-Delft-AI-Energy-Lab/SC-Substation-Reconfiguration/README.md

 <img src="figures/substation_topology.jpg" width="500">
 </p>

-*Illustration of the substation topology involved in the event (adapted from ENTSO-E).*
+*Illustration of the substation topology involved in the event.*

 To address this challenge, our work proposes a **security-constrained substation reconfiguration framework** that considers **line, coupler, and busbar contingencies**, while remaining computationally scalable for large power systems.